callpraths/cshannon/README.md

 * Get help from rust-users etc to make the `Tokens` trait cleaner.
 * micro-benchmarks: Write some, make it faster!
-* fuzz testing: Write some, find bugs!
+* fuzz testing: find & fix bugs!

 ### Blog